Definition Of Liquidation

 - The business was started and run for the wrong reasons

-- Business owner lacks skill sets
+- The business owner lacks skill sets

 - Inadequate working capital